poky1084/bot4lucky/README.md

 # bot4lucky
-a bot for luckygames.io / luckygames.app
+a bot for luckygames.io / luckygames.app (Dice, Balls) <br />
 the strategy script must be coded in javascript, and not Lua script.
-(Dice, Balls)

 # Videos: <br />
  <br />